AnriiGegliuk/lecture_app/README.md

-# Repo for lewagon Streamlit
+# Repo for lewagon Streamlit app